learn-co-curriculum/phase-1-how-the-web-works/README.md

 Once your server receives the request, it will do some processing (run code you wrote!) and then send a response back.
-The server's response is separated into two sections, the headers and the body.
+The server's response is separated into two sections: the headers and the body.

 The server's response headers look something like this:

 ![](https://s3.amazonaws.com/learn-verified/response-headers.png)

-The headers are all of the metadata about the response.
+The headers contain all of the metadata about the response.
 This includes things like content-length (how big is my response) and what type of content it is.
 The headers also include the status code of the response.

 The *body* of the response is what you see rendered on the page.
 It is all of that HTML/CSS that you see!
 Most of the data of a response is in the body, not in the headers.

 ### Status Codes

-The primary way you know that a web request received was successful is that the page loads without any errors.
+The primary way you know that a web request was successful is that the page loads without any errors.
 However, you can also tell a request was successful if you see that the response header's status code is `200`.
 You've probably seen another common status code, `404`.
 This means "file not found."

 Status codes are separated into categories based on their first digit.
 Here are the different categories: